nettlep/learn-swift/README.md

 ###Contributors

-  Thanks to Rafał Wójcik for his quick work to update these playgrounds to incorporate the Swift language changes that came with XCode Beta 3.
+  Thanks to Rudy Bermudez for his quick work to update these playgrounds to incorporate the Swift language changes that came with Swift 3